 - Add Ginger paste and cook on low flame.

-- Now add rest of the turmeric powder, red chili powder, ½ of the cumin powder, ½ of the Garam masala powder and sugar and mix thoroughly.
+- Now add the rest of the turmeric powder, red chili powder, ½ of the cumin powder, ½ of the Garam masala powder, and also sugar

 - Add cooked Dal along with the water.